Serralq/Project-Norn/docs/travels/hoshizora.md

 This location has the most CGs.
 If you have extra time, consider taking a break here and maybe even get some studying here.

+???
+"Sakura Seasons"
+    Sakura season for Otaru is generally around early May, but check online for the most accurate information.
+This also coincides with Golden Week which is a series of national holidays which can lead to higher ticket prices especially for the weekends and the days before and after the weekends.
+If possible try to travel just a single day extra past Golden Week to save money.

+    The sakuras for Otaru and the sakura up around Asahi Oberservation Deck also generally bloom one week apart leading to the two zones not overlapping for when they are in full bloom so it may be worth spending two weeks in Otaru.

 ### (!)Around Asahi Observation Deck
 <div class="row">
   <figure>